 Spend the afternoon strolling around Laxman Jula.
 Cross over the wobbly bridge (minding the motorbikes, monkeys and cows), wander around the hippy-shops, grab a drink in an cool cafe or pop into a temple to enjoy the celebratory drumming and singing.
 The highlight for our boys, however, was playing in the sand on the banks of the River Ganges.
 Read our post – Rishikesh with kids: top 5 things to do.

-Where we stayed: Bhandari Swiss Cottages.
+Where we stayed: Bhandari Swiss Cottage.
 Great views over the valley and nicely tucked away from the hustle and bustle.
 Rooms are spacious, but basic and could be cleaner.
 Great restaurant on site with a fantastic range of food offered, although service is painfully slow.

 Day 8 – Rishikesh